aws-samples/Automating-FSx-for-NetApp-ONTAP-password-rotation/README.md

 - uppercase, lowercase, numbers, and non-alphanumeric character (! @ # $ % ^ & * ( ) _ + - = [ ] { } | ')
 - Not be identical to your AWS account name or email address
 - In the Implement a strong identity foundation pillar of the Well-architected framework, it is a best practice to rotate passwords on regular, automated frequency.

+This project uses AWS Lambda and AWS Secrets Manager to manage and rotate administrative access to a FSx ONTAP filesystem.